sparkflows/sparkflows-docs/docs/user-guide/quick-start/5-execute-workflow.rst

 Execute Workflow
 ================

 Once you have specified the parameters, click on the 'Execute' button.
-The result of execution are streamed back into your browser.
+The results of execution are streamed back into your browser.